khanhnamle1994/cracking-the-data-science-interview/Case-Studies/README.md

 - **Challenges**: Handling user data requires extra care, as any of the many companies that have got into trouble for user data mishandling can tell you.
 - **Privacy**: What privacy concerns do users have about their data?
 What anonymizing methods do you want to use on their data?
 Can you store users' data back to your servers or can only access their data on their devices?
 - **Biases**: What biases might represent in the data?
 How would you correct the biases?
 Are your data and your annotation inclusive?
 Will your data reinforce current societal biases?

+## Modeling

+Modeling, including model selection, training, and debugging, is what's often covered in most machine learning courses.
+However, it's only a small component of the entire process.
+Some might even argue that it's the easiest component.

+## Serving

+Before serving your trained models to users, you need to think of experiments you need to run to make sure that your models meet all the constraints outlined in the problem setup.
+You need to think of what feedback you'd like to get from your users, whether to allow users to suggest better predictions, and from user reactions, how to defer whether your model does a good job.

+- Training and serving aren't two isolated processes.
+Your model will continuously improve as you get more user feedback.
+Do you want to train your model online with each new data point?
+Do you need to personalize your model to each user?
+How often should you update your machine learning model?
+- If it's a prediction model, you might want to measure your model's confidence with each prediction so that you can show only predictions that your model is confident about.
+You might also want to think about what to do in case of low confidence -- e.g. would you refer your user to a human specialist or collect more data from them?
+- You should also think about how to run inferencing: on the user device or on the server and the tradeoffs between them.
+Inferencing on the user phone consumes the phone's memory and battery, and makes it harder for you to collect user feedback.
+Inferencing on the cloud increases the product latency, requires you to set up a server to process all user requests, and might scare away privacy-conscious users.
+- And there's the question of interpretability.
+If your model predicts that someone shouldn't get a loan, that person deserves to know the reason why.
+You need to consider the performance/interpretability tradeoffs.
+Making a model more complex might increase its performance but make the results harder to interpret.
+- For complex models with many different components, it's especially important to conduct ablation studies -- removing each component while keeping the rest -- to determine the efficiency of each component.
+You might find components whose removals don't significantly reduce the model's performance but significantly reduce its complexity.
+- You also need to think about the potential biases and misuses of your model.
+Does it propagate any gender and racial biases from the data, and if so, how will you fix it?
+What happens if someone with malicious intent has access to your system?